bradfrost/atomic-design/chapter-5.md

 ### Design system team makeup
 **A cross-disciplinary team should be established in order to properly manage, maintain, and extend the system**.
 All disciplines at an organization — UX designers, visual designers, content strategists, frontend developers, backend developers, product managers, project managers, executives, and other stakeholders — have unique perspectives that can undoubtedly inform and shape the work.
 Incorporating these perspectives into the design system is important, but doesn't necessarily require every discipline to constantly be involved in developing the design system.

-There will inevitably be disciplines that actively do the work, while other disciplines may take on more of an advisory role.
-The disciplines responsible for designing and building the user interface — UX designers, visual designers, frontend developers — will likely serve as the hands that do the work and make updates to the design system.
+There will inevitably be disciplines that actively do the work, while other disciplines may take on more of an advisory role. **The disciplines responsible for designing and building the user interface — UX designers, visual designers, frontend developers — will likely serve as the hands that do the work and make updates to the design system**.
 They should work collaboratively (as detailed in the last chapter) and coordinate with the other disciplines to ensure that the system reflects the values and considerations of the entire business.

-Other disciplines may not be the ones actively doing the work, but must be consulted to make sure their perspectives are properly reflected in the system.
+**Other disciplines may not be the ones actively doing the work, but must be consulted to make sure their perspectives are properly reflected in the system**.
 Backend engineers need to make the team aware of any architectural decisions that would affect the frontend UI, executives need to make the team aware of important initiatives that will affect the role and utility of the system, and of course design system users need to coordinate with the makers to ensure the system is serving the needs of individual applications.

 {% include figure.html src="../images/fpo.png" caption="" %}